 It is like the difference between your ordinary restaurant around the corner and the three-Michelin star gourmet eatery run by that celebrity chef.
 The ingredients might be similar, but everything (from the way they are cleaned to the way they are prepped and the way they are presented on the plate) is what makes that massive distinction.

-In India, up until now sound engineering has not been perceived as a mainstream career option with wide appeal.
+In India, up until now sound engineering has not been perceived as a mainstream career option.
 This is partly due to the fact that sound engineers had a very limited scope of work.
-They predominantly end up working in for Bollywood films, television shows or radio stations the content on which has largely been based in the vernacular.
+They predominantly ended up working for Bollywood film projects, television shows or radio stations, the content on which has largely been based in the vernacular.

 Speaking of live sound, if that is where you know you want to end up then we have just the course for you.
-Our 3 week/year Certificate Program in Live Sound covers everything you need to know about setting up the sound for a variety of live shows.
+Our 3-week Certificate Program in Live Sound covers everything you need to know about setting up the sound for a variety of live shows.

-Lastly, our sound engineering degree course is spread over three years and covers a variety of topics, here is a quick lowdown:
+Lastly, our sound engineering degree course in India is spread over three years and covers a variety of topics; here is a quick lowdown: